Constructing Large Nonstationary Spatio-Temporal Covariance Models via Compositional Warpings: Model

 We consider axial warping units (which we describe below), and radial basis function units, which are described in \cite{azm2019deep}.
 This warping approach guarantees injection (which helps avoid space-folding and results in better predictive performance), and is relatively flexible when compared to other approaches often used in spatial applications, such as those based on splines.
+The temporal domain is only one-dimensional, and therefore we can use an axial warping unit for the temporal warping function $f_t(\cdot)$, which is given by